dosatross/reversi/readme.txt

  This file is for you to provide any extra information that your markers may find useful.
 For example.
 Bugs, inconsistencies, incomplete functionality, reasoning for design choices etc.

-quesitons
-1/ if the tokens are being intialised in the init_first_player function why is it being passed into the function 2/ are the players initialised before or after play_game is called; they are in the